sunpy/sunpy/docs/topic_guide/coordinates/rotatedsunframe.rst

 To evolve a coordinate in time such that it accounts for the rotational motion of the Sun, one can use the `~sunpy.coordinates.metaframes.RotatedSunFrame` "metaframe" class as described below.
 This machinery will take into account the latitude-dependent rotation rate of the solar surface, also known as differential rotation.
-Multiple models for differential rotation are supported (see :func:`~sunpy.physics.differential_rotation.differential_rotation` for details).
+Multiple models for differential rotation are supported (see :func:`~sunpy.physics.differential_rotation.differential_rotate` for details).

 .. note::